Red Velvet Sandwich Cookies

 Red velvet sandwich cookies are chewy and filled with cream cheese frosting.
 Try this dessert recipe for Christmas or Valentine’s Day!

-Tools needed to make red velvet sandwich cookies:
+Overview: How to make red velvet sandwich cookies

 Red Velvet Cookies: